Altimmune Inc. (ALT) attracts a new wave of investors despite economic turmoil - The Dwinnex

-Altimmune Inc. (NASDAQ: ALT) closed the day trading at $4.42 up 4.74% from the previous closing price of $4.22.
-In other words, the price has increased by $+0.2000 from its previous closing price.
-On the day, 2197237 shares were traded.
-ALT stock price reached its highest trading level at $4.4800 during the session, while it also had its lowest trading level at $4.1900.
+The closing price of Altimmune Inc. (NASDAQ: ALT) was $4.01 for the day, up 3.62% from the previous closing price of $3.87.
+In other words, the price has increased by $+0.1400 from its previous closing price.
+On the day, 1640200 shares were traded.
+ALT stock price reached its highest trading level at $4.0400 during the session, while it also had its lowest trading level at $3.8200.

 Click Here to Download the FREE Report.